Buffers¶

 data = [1, 2, 3, 4]

 It is your responsibility to manage the memory of the buffer.
 When the buffer variable goes out of scope, Ruby will garbage collect it which will free the underlying buffer.
 In most cases, the target API will immediately use the buffer so this is not a problem.
-In cases where API takes ownership of the buffer then make sure to use takeOwnership as explained in the Memory Management section:
+In cases where a C++ API takes ownership of the buffer then make sure to call release on the buffer.

 C++ APIs can also take a pointer to an array of objects.
 For example: